Federal Reserve implements surprise rate cut to address coronavirus impact

-"We do believe that our action will provide a meaningful boost to the economy," said Fed Chairman Jerome Powell in a press conference after the surprise cut, noting that the move was intended to "boost household and business confidence," mirroring action taken by central banks around the world.
+"We do believe that our action will provide a meaningful boost to the economy," Fed Chairman Jerome Powell said at a press conference after the surprise cut, noting that the move was intended to "boost household and business confidence," mirroring action taken by central banks around the world.

 "We'll get to the other side of this," he said.

-The unanimous move comes after finance ministers from the G-7 convened via teleconference with Federal Reserve Chairman Jerome Powell and Treasury Secretary Steven Mnuchin to determine an economic strategy to defend against any impact from the coronavirus.
+The unanimous move comes after finance ministers from the G-7 convened via teleconference with Powell and Secretary of the Treasury Steven Mnuchin to determine an economic strategy to defend against any impact from the coronavirus.

 Download the NBC News app for full coverage of the coronavirus outbreak

-It’s the first time since the 2008 financial crisis that the Fed has made an emergency rate cut, which it last implemented after the Lehman Brother bank collapsed.
+It’s the first time since the 2008 financial crisis that the Fed has made an emergency rate cut, which it last implemented after the Lehman Brothers bank collapsed.

-Trump has repeatedly lambasted the Fed to reduce the rate to be in line with other countries who have lowered theirs.
+Trump has repeatedly lambasted the Fed calling upon it to reduce the rate to be in line with other countries who have lowered theirs.
 Early Tuesday morning, after the Reserve Bank of Australia cut its rate, Trump issued a tweet noting that Powell has "called it wrong from day one.
 Sad!"

 The Fed should "cut rate big," the president noted.